 Unfortunately, removing these apps isn’t as easy as it could be.
-It really depends upon whether your Android device is rooted or not.
+It depends on whether you’ve rooted your Android device or not.

 Options for Non-Rooted Devices